reg-dataplatform/reg-aws-terraform-library/glue/table/README.md

 # Resource/function: Glue.
 Data catalog. tables

 ## Purpose
-Generic code for generating csv tables in the glue data catalog.
+Generic code for generating csv and json tables in the glue data catalog.

 ## Description
 Establishes ONLY csv tables which are separated by ";".